primefaces/primefaces-test/README.md

 By default the application runs on port 8080 but if you would like to use a different port you can pass `-Djetty.port=5000` like:

 `mvn clean jetty:run -Djetty.port=5000`

+### Jakarta EE10 Version
+***

+The branch `jakarta` contains a PrimeFaces Test setup to run again Jakarta EE10 profile using Jetty 11.

+### JPA Lazy Datatable
+***

+The branch `jpa` contains a PrimeFaces Test setup to run with JPA using the JPA LazyDatatable advanced example.